-Application requirements include: transcript(s), three letters of recommendation, GRE scores, resume, and a personal statement indicating academic and professional goals.
+Application requirements include: transcript(s), three letters of recommendation, resume, a personal statement indicating academic and professional goals, and a writing sample of no more than twenty pages that demonstrates an appropriately academic style of writing.

 Successful applicants have a strong background in the humanities and/or social sciences.
 A theology degree is not a prerequisite for admission.